 Recreating the magic of an author visit in your own home is tough, particularly when you have limited time, but it is possible to have some fun with creative writing together and by giving it a shot yourself you have the opportunity to ‘model’ the process of writing.

 Worried that you’re not any good at it?
 Actually that’s sort of the point.
 Stories don’t emerge from anyone perfectly formed; we all have to keep trying in order to improve.
 The writing process doesn’t necessarily get easier for professional writers, it’s engaging with it that matters.

 Professional input does make a difference and Scottish Book Trust has lots of resources created by professionals which can help, including Authors Liveas well as our creative writing resources for young people and adults.

 With these at your disposal running your own creative writing session needn’t be hard.
 Here are a few tips:

 Choose a regular time if you can.
-We like Cornelia Funke’s Free Writing Friday(this will open in a new window).
+We like Cornelia Funke’s Free Writing Friday.
 We spend an hour, although probably only half of this is really spent on writing, the rest is for grabbing crayons and reading work out to each other.
 If your child is older and you have a bit more time available you might enjoy longer sessions.
 Equally, shorter but more regular sessions could actually be more productive.
 Think about what works best for you and your family and try it out.

 Create a space